chipoglesby/dataScienceOnGoogleCloud/book/README.md

-# Running Rstudio and Shiny on Google Cloud Platform
+# Running RStudio and Shiny on Google Cloud Platform

-This project will walk you through setting up a Google Compute Engine VM and running encrypted versions of Rstudio and Shiny on Google Cloud.
+This project will walk you through setting up a Google Compute Engine VM
+and running encrypted versions of RStudio and Shiny on Google Cloud.

-My attempt is to do most of the heavy lifting for you so you can get straight to the data analysis.
+My attempt is to do most of the heavy lifting for you so you can get
+straight to the data analysis.